 What is torrenting?

-Torrenting is a peer-to-peer (P2P) file-sharing process, which allows users to distribute data and electronic files over the internet.
+Torrenting is a peer-to-peer (P2P) file-sharing protocol that enables users to share files and other digital content over the internet.
 It lets you get small file pieces from multiple sources (peers), which increases efficiency and reduces server load.
 Once you’ve downloaded the entire file, you become a seeder (uploader) who distributes the file to new downloaders.

-The illegality of torrenting stems from shared content rather than the technology itself.
+The illegality of torrenting stems from the sharing of content, not the technology itself.
 Torrenting is legal when you’re downloading files in the public domain.
-However, when you download copyrighted material, the scales of legality start to shift.
+Other files that may be considered public domain include Linux distributions, open-source software, and Creative Commons media.
+However, when you download copyrighted material, the legal landscape shifts.

 Torrenting laws by country: A broader overview